VIKNESH1211/Vessel-Detection/README.md

 ### Training

 The model was trained using the yolov5s.pt weight which is available in the official ultralytics repository.
+The yolov5s.pt is the ideal weight which can be used for transfer learning on images with size of 640x640 using YoloV5